Entanglement negativity, Holography and Black holes: Holographic entanglement Negativity in

 It is to be noted that the integral for the area in eq.(\ref{ar}) is divergent and has to be regulated by an infrared cut-off of the bulk (say $r_{in}$) which is related to the UV cut-off $(a)$ of the $d$-dimensional boundary CFT as $ r_{in}=1/a$ \cite{Fischler:2012ca}.
-Having performed all the integrals we substitute eq.(\ref{a12}), eq.(\ref{a13}) and eq.(\ref{a23}) in eq.(\ref{ke}) to arrive at the expression for entanglement negativity of the $d$-dimensional boundary CFT as
+Having performed all the integrals we substitute eq.(\ref{a12}), eq.(\ref{a13}) and eq.(\ref{a23}) in eq.(\ref{ke}) to arrive at the expression for the holographic entanglement negativity as

-Notice that it is required to invert the expressions in eq.(\ref{rc1}), eq.(\ref{rc2}) and eq.({\ref{rc3}) to obtain $r_{c1}$, $r_{c2}$, $r_{c3}$ and then substitute those in the above equation to obtain the holographic negativity as a function of the temperature and the length $(l)$ of the subsystem $A$.
+Notice that it is required to invert the expressions in eq.(\ref{rc1}), eq.(\ref{rc2}) and eq.({\ref{rc3}) to obtain $r_{c1}$, $r_{c2}$, $r_{c3}$ and then substitute those in the above equation to obtain the holographic negativity as a function of the temperature and the length $(\ell)$ of the subsystem $A$.